karmatic-valkyrie/custom-celeste-wiiu-theme/README.md

 # custom-celeste-wiiu-theme
-A custome Celeste theme I made for the Wii U
+A custom Celeste theme I made for the Nintendo Wii U!